Soft, tender, and authentic. With 5 simple ingredients, learn how to make vegan flour tortillas from scratch!

 Fun fact: flour has been made since prehistoric times.
 Some of the earliest methods involved grinding grain between stones (and here we are now driving around in electric cars).

 Taste: opt for neutral oils to avoid an overpowering flavor on the rest of the recipe.
+We use vegetable shortening in this recipe, but you can also use avocado oil or olive oil if you prefer.

 If you have questions about this vegan tortilla recipe, don't forget to check out our FAQ section at the bottom of this post.